Felbrigg: History

 Felbrigg's name is of Viking origin and derives from the Old Norse for a plank bridge.

 Felbrigg parish has been the site of the discovery of several Roman artefacts including pottery, coins, brooches and a figurine of Priapus.
 Despite this, no conclusive evidence of a Roman settlement has been identified.

 In the Domesday Book, Felbrigg is listed as a settlement of 6 households in the hundred of North Erpingham.
 In 1086, the village formed part of the East Anglian estates of Roger Bigod.

 Geography

-According to the 2021 census, Felbrigg has a population of 201 people which shows an increase from the 193 people recorded in the 2011 census.
+According to the 2021 census Felbrigg has a population of 201 people, an increase from the 193 recorded in the 2011 census.

-Felbrigg sits along the B1436, between Cromer and Thorpe Market.
+Felbrigg sits along the B1436 between Cromer and Thorpe Market.

 Felbrigg Woods is a Site of Special Scientific Interest and is mainly within the grounds and estate of Felbrigg Hall.
 The woods mainly consist of common beech trees, with many rare species of lichen.